Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 ### Step 3: In-flight Correction - Centering a div

-- Let's do something that struggles many developers, centering HTML elements.
+- Let's tackle a common challenge many developers face: centering HTML elements.

 - Open the terminal and navigate to the `WrightBrothersFrontend/` directory.